vincentpoireau/Rika-firenet/README.md

 The frontend has been developped with Gemini 3 AI.
 Many iterations have been needed to get exactly the desired result.
 All the interesting code is located in src/App.jsx.

+The settings should be put in the file config.js :
-The file src/App.jsx needs to know how to access the Firestore database: the information is given in the variable firebaseConfig.
+- how to access the Firestore database (the variable firebaseConfig).
+- The location (where is the stove) and title.

 The web site is hosted on Google Firebase.